TosbackCgusBridge-Bot/CGUs-versions/Gilt/Privacy Policy.md

 Targeted Advertising &.
 Tracking

 You may exercise your choices with respect to how third-party ad networks with which we engage collect information about your web use by clicking here.
 You can opt-out of receiving targeted ads on Facebook by clicking here.
-To exercise your choices with respect to targeted advertising and tracking on your mobile device, we recommend you explore your options to reset, limit or turn off your advertising ID on your particular device.

 Geo-Location Information

-When you use a GILT application on your mobile device, you may choose not to share your precise geo-location details with us by adjusting the device’s location services settings.
+When you use a GILT application on your mobile device, you may choose not to share your geo-location details with us by adjusting the device’s location services settings.
 For instructions on changing the relevant settings, please contact your service provider or device manufacturer.

 Cookies